flarialmc/scripting-wiki/api/game/events.md

 Called whenever a key is pressed or released
 key: The key number, use util.keyToString to get the key string.
-down: True if the key is pressed.
+action: The action of the key press where:
+0 = Released
+1 = Pressed
-You can cancel this event by returning true. onEvent("KeyEvent", function(key, down)
+You can cancel this event by returning true. onEvent("KeyEvent", function(key, action)

 end)